+Yes, we have

+18%

+No, but we are

+34%

+No, but we are

+15%

+No, and we ha

+deployed this type of solution

-No, but we are engaged in the process of planning/testing this type of solution
+e engaged in the process of planning/testing this type of solution

-No, but we are interested in investing in this type of solution 15% No, and we have no immediate plans to invest in this type of solution
+e interested in investing in this type of solution

+ave no immediate plans to invest in this type of solution

-Growth of Immutable, On-premises Backups Ensuring the security of data is crucial, and two key measures to achieve this are air-gapping (previously discussed) and immutability.
+Growth of Immutable, On-premises Backups

+Ensuring the security of data is crucial, and two key measures to achieve this are air-gapping (previously discussed) and immutability.
 Immutability refers to the prevention of any deletion or alteration of volume, application, or database data.
 Depending on an organization's needs, immutable backup/recovery solutions can be deployed on premises, in the cloud, or both.
 Comparing 20221 and 2023, it's clear that backup topologies have evolved, with more organizations gravitating to pure on-premises approaches.
 On-premises topologies offer a first line of defense and faster large restores due to leveraging local networking and storage infrastructure.
 Additionally, compliance-related regional requirements may influence this trend.
 Organizations seem to increasingly favor a "first line of defense" for on-premises environments.

+Restore point approach in 2022.

-- Restore from on-premises resources only
+Restore from on-premises resources only

-- Restore from public cloud resources only
+Restore from public cloud resources only

-- Restore from both on-premises resources and public cloud resources
+Restore from both on-premises resources and public cloud resources